-Although leads still largely did their own make-up, studios increasingly began to refer new-comers to a make-up specialist for advice.
+Leads still largely did their own make-up but studios increasingly began to refer new-comers to a make-up specialist for advice.
 Specialists also began to be employed to make-up extras and others who could not be trusted to go it alone.
 Some of these make-up artists would go on to work in the permanent make-up departments later established by the studios, the first of which was formed in 1917 at the Selig Polyscope studios with George Westmore [1879-1931] at its helm.

 See also: Panchromatic Make-up

 Basten, F. E. (1995).
 Max Factor’s Hollywood.
 Glamour, movies, make-up.
 Los Angeles: General Publishing Group.